open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 Buttons
 _________________________
 Buttons can be used to log various experimental events and turn on and off the indication LEDs.
-The button state is sent with digital data to the PCIe Host.
+The button state is sent with digital data to the PCIe Controller.
 Pressing a button sends a single event per change in button state.
 Holding a button will not result in repeat presses as a keyboard would.
 Each button sets one bit in a 6-bit word.
 For exampled